 Astronomy to celebrate 950 Years of the Battle of Hastings when Hallyes Comet became a bad Omen for Harold Godwinson.
 Lots of things to do and see, Discover Halley's Comet, See the last close encounter and find out what it smells like Make a rocket, Narrated Solar System walk around the grounds with Lester Selmes, Space Art exhibition, See the Sun in all it's Glory (Weather permitting) Lots of telescopes on display.
 Touch, hold one of the oldest things ever, it's real age is out of this world!
 Venue: Atha Sports Club, Little Common Road Bexhill, TN39 4HU Entrance is Free.

-Monthly Observation notes from this months' meeting can be found with the Observers Page for members who log in to the site.
+Monthly Observation notes for October meeting can be found with the Observers Page for members who log in to the site.

 Venue for ESAS Meetings